Hexavalent Chromium (Chromium-6)

 Hexavalent chromium is a heavy metal that has been used in industrial applications and found naturally occurring throughout the environment.
 While chromium can exist in a nontoxic, trivalent form, the hexavalent form has been shown to be carcinogenic and toxic to the liver (OEHHA, 2011).
 Hexavalent chromium is among the chemicals known to the state to cause cancer [Title 27, California Code of Regulations, Section 27001], pursuant to California's Safe Drinking Water and Toxic Enforcement Act of 1986 ("Proposition 65").

+The hexavalent chromium MCL is 0.010 mg/L or 10 µg/L (the rest of this page will use µg/L).
 The State Water Board is required to set MCLs “as close as feasible to the corresponding public health goal [PHG] placing primary emphasis on the protection of public health,” to the extent that it is technologically and economically feasible [Health & Safety Code § 116365(a)].
 The PHG for hexavalent chromium (0.02 μg/L) was established in 2011.
-The rulemaking to establish an MCL (proposed at 10 μg/L) is currently in progress.
+The rulemaking to establish the hexavalent chromium MCL is effective on October 1, 2024.

 Readers interested in the levels of hexavalent chromium in their drinking water may refer to the water systems' annual Consumer Confidence Reports (CCRs).
 Many CCRs are available from DDW's Drinking Water Watch website, which also includes other information about drinking water quality.